Get Answers to Frequently Asked Questions Here

 A: It depends on the Category and the event.
 You can run and racewalk anywhere where you are safe and time any way possible, including self-timed, for Category C. Category B does not require FAT but must be timed by officials, technology or people.
 FAT is required for 200m and shorter events in Category A.

 Q: Here in our country, we cannot compete on a track.
-Can athletes measure out the distance on a highway for 100 meters or more and time running that?
+Can athletes measure out the distance on a highway and time running that?

 back to top of page